 The key to taking these wings to the pinnacle of greatness is to use loads of extra sauce and seasonings.
 Each bag contains 20 small wings, which is not a bad deal for the price.

 It took me around 18 min to fully cook the wings (or 9 min per side).
 Wash them down with some cold beer or soda and enjoy the game.

 Perdue plain frozen wings are a class above the glazed version.
 So far, I have bought 10 bags of these and the meat quality exceeded my expectations every single time.
 The bone-in wings are tender, juicy, and crisp up nicely, regardless of the cooking method.

 The 3 lb bag consists of 25-30 pieces, enough for a small group of hungry blokes.
 The pricing is attractive which makes it a great budget finger food for a party.

 The only negative is that most of the pieces in the bag are clumped together, leaving you with no other option but to defrost them.

 This flavor is EVERYTHING.
 TGIF has really hit a home run with this one.
 The honey barbecue sauce it comes with will leave you licking your finger.

 It’s a perfect side dish with burgers, fries, and even fried rice.
-The size and quality of the meat is top-notch as well.
+The size and quality of the meat are top-notch as well.
 The only area where it disappoints is the quantity.

-Most of the bags contain 4-5 small pieces which aren’t enough for me.
-Nonetheless, for a treat this yummy, I’m okay with occasional overspending.
+Most of the bags contain 4-5 small pieces which isn’t enough for me.
+Nonetheless, I’m okay with occasional overspending for a treat this yummy.